JoeyMckenzie/vital-track/README.md

 have cut a few corners in the sake of time, as my near one year old has drastically taken away much of my free time these days:

-### No external persistence
+### Persistence with Postgres

-Using the provided player template, I've skipped storage persistence for the time being as the use case is simple enough to warrant in-memory persistence.
-On service startup, the `briv.json` player template file is loaded into memory, with a "repository" (air quotes intended) around the in-memory storage layer (read: nothing but a simple `List<Player>` cached on repository instantiation).
+Using the provided player template, my storage layer of choice is Postgres.
+Though an argument could be made for using in-memory storage (as was the original implementation), I wanted to showcase Dapper a bit and spread the good word that EF is not the end-all-be-all for data access within the .NET ecosystem.

-On [application start](https://github.com/joeymckenzie/vital-track), we'll bootstrap the services within the service provider, and seed the player template within the "database":
+On [application start](https://github.com/joeymckenzie/vital-track), we'll bootstrap the services within the service provider, and seed the player template within the database:

 ```csharp
 logger.LogInformation("API routes initialized, seeding players from template");